mattblaha/pi-audio-ansible/README.md

 ```

 # Variables
-Two important variables can be configured. hostname is required, if you do not specify it, ansible will ask that you enter a name.
+Two important variables can be configured. hostname is required.
 The hostname will be used to identify the speaker from an iOS or PulseAudio client.

 The other, allowed_networks will configure PulseAudio's ACL.
 If not specified, we will attempt to use the speaker's network address.